bowen0701/docker-python3-ml/README.md

 ### Create jupyter_notebook_config.py

-In this file, we set up Jupyter Notebook's IP, port and password, if set in environment.
+In this file, we set up Jupyter Notebook's IP, port and password, if set in environment; for details please refer to [jupyter_notebook_config.py](./jupyter_notebook_config.py)..
 This jupyter_notebook_config.py will be copied to replace the original one in /root/.jupyter/.
 Note that basically we do not have to edit this file anymore.

 ### Create run_jupyter.sh

-Finally, in this file we collect bash scripts to launch Jupyter Notebook.
+Finally, in this file we collect bash scripts to launch Jupyter Notebook; for details please refer to [run_jupyter.sh](./run_jupyter.sh).
 Note that

 - `--allow-root`: is needed, since we use root to launch docker.
 - `--port 8888`: must be the same as docker's port for Jupyter Notebook.